m50d/m50d.github.com/_posts/2015-11-16-my-five-years.md

 in an earlier constructor.[2]
 As with any `null`, in the worst cases you may not get an error until much later on.

-I won't say to avoid multiple inheritance entirely, but I do think
+I won't say to avoid multiple inheritance entirely, but use it sparingly, and only when little initialization is required.
+I find the "cake pattern" to be far more trouble than it's worth, and while I still value composition over inheritance, often I'll implement it the same way I would in Java - with composed objects as fields, and explicit delegating method implementations.

 ## Notes